apache/pinot/pinot-plugins/pinot-stream-ingestion/pinot-kafka-2.0/README.md

 * Upgrade from Kafka 0.9 connector to Kafka 2.x connector:

   1. Update  table config:
- `stream.kafka.consumer.factory.class.name` from `org.apache.pinot.core.realtime.impl.kafka.KafkaConsumerFactory` to `org.apache.pinot.core.realtime.impl.kafka2.KafkaConsumerFactory`.
+ `stream.kafka.consumer.factory.class.name` from `org.apache.pinot.plugin.stream.kafka09.KafkaConsumerFactory` to `org.apache.pinot.core.realtime.impl.kafka2.KafkaConsumerFactory`.

   1. If using Stream(High) level consumer, please also add config `stream.kafka.hlc.bootstrap.server` into `tableIndexConfig.streamConfigs`.
 This config should be the URI of Kafka broker lists, e.g. `localhost:9092`.